Yeehaw! What To Wear To Beyoncé's Cowboy Carter Tour

 Miss Texas Hold ‘Em

 We anticipate similar sashes being a popular tour outfit choice.
-Unfortunately, whilst the officially licensed sash is sold out on Beyoncé's site, it’s easy to DIY your own.
+Unfortunately, whilst the officially licensed sash is sold out on Beyoncé's site, it’s easy to DIY your own (or head to Etsy).
 Really want to go all out?
 Why not create your very own Miss ‘Texas Hold ‘Em’ pageant queen look complete with big pageant queen hair and crown?

 AdvertisementADVERTISEMENT